Zhang Guoxi

-Zhang Guoxi (born 1952, Chinese: 张果喜) is a Han Chinese entrepreneur and political figure in the People's Republic of China, and a member of the Ninth, Tenth, and Eleventh National Committees of the Chinese People's Political Consultative Conference (CPPCC).
+Zhang Guoxi (born 1952, Chinese: 张果喜) is a Han Chinese entrepreneur and political figure in the China, and a member of the Ninth, Tenth, and Eleventh National Committees of the Chinese People's Political Consultative Conference (CPPCC).

 He joined the Chinese Communist Party, and served as a Standing Committee Member of the All-China Federation of Industry and Commerce (ACFIC), Vice Chairman of the Jiangxi Provincial Federation of Industry and Commerce, and Chairman of Jiangxi Guoxi Group.

 In 2008, he was elected as a member of the 11th National Committee of the Chinese People's Political Consultative Conference (CPPCC) and represented the All-China Federation of Industry and Commerce, assigned to the 22nd group.